Review some of the top stories from the Contemporary OB/GYN website over the past week and catch up on anything you may have missed.

 Contemporary OB/GYN week in review: Cervical screening, US fertility, and more

 She emphasized that confusion often arises around when to begin screening, how frequently it should be done, and which method to use.
-According to the latest recommendations, women should start cervical cancer screening with a Pap test every 3 years beginning when aged 21 years and continue this through age 29.
+According to the latest recommendations, women should start cervical cancer screening with a Pap test every 3 years beginning at age 21 years and continue through age 29.
 From the age of 30 years onward, co-testing—which combines the Pap test with HPV testing—is recommended every 5 years.
-These guidelines aim to maximize the early detection of cervical cancer and pre-cancerous cells, which is crucial for timely intervention.
+These guidelines aim to maximize the early detection of cervical cancer and precancerous cells, which is crucial for timely intervention.

-The fertility rate has dropped below 1.6 births per women in the United States, hitting an all-time low, according to the Centers for Disease Control and Prevention.1
+The fertility rate has dropped below 1.6 births per woman in the United States, hitting an all-time low, according to the Centers for Disease Control and Prevention.1

 Click here for the full article.